mkannan007/playwright-typescript-cucumber/README.md

 5. The code for the page wise object repositories are maintained under the `test/pageObjects` directory
 6. The code for the scenario step implementaions are maintained under the `test/stepDefinitions` directory
 7. The code for the cucumber init folder cleanup and multi-cucumber html report generation scripts are maintained under the `test/scripts` directory
-8. The outcome of the test execution and cucumber html report will under the `test/target` directory
+8. The outcome of the test execution videos, trace file and cucumber html report will under the `test/target` directory
 9. The config file like `tsconfig.json` and the formatter `.prettierrc` are maintained in the root